suhanaalam/726-Final-Project/README.md

 ## Notes
 - The dataset is already restricted to the variables used in the replication.
 - The minimal dataset (`moservoena_replication.csv`) is derived from the original `chem_patents_maindataset.dta` provided for the assignment.
-- All regressions include subclass and grant-year fixed effects, with standard errors clustered at the subclass level, following the specification in Moser & Voena (2012).
+- All replication regressions include subclass and grant-year fixed effects, with standard errors clustered at the subclass level, following Moser & Voena (2012).
+- The extension analysis uses a separate minimal dataset (`extension_dataset.csv`), also derived from the original `chem_patents_maindataset.dta`, and estimates heterogeneous treatment effects across USPTO chemical sub-industries using difference-in-differences specifications.